 Why you should never lie about income in a credit card application

-Instead of exaggerating your income, we suggest making sure you’re listing all the other income you could use on your application — such as side hustle income or income from part-time work — to improve your chances of being approved.
+We suggest making sure you’re listing all the other income you could use on your application—such as side hustle income or income from part-time work—to improve your chances of being approved.